What is tax relief?

 However, if you’re a higher or additional-rate tax payer, you may have to fill out a tax return to receive tax relief on a private Pension.

-What about claiming back tax relief on Pension contributions from previous years?
+Can I claim back tax relief on Pension contributions from previous years?

 If you’re a higher or additional rate tax payer and you didn’t claim tax relief on past contributions, there may be something you can do.